Nick Plott: Commentator

 As StarCraft IIs launch neared, Plott and another American commentator living in Seoul, Dan "Artosis" Stemkoski, had individually amassed followings, and had the interest of commercial broadcast networks.
 The two began casting together and became known by a portmanteau of their nicknames, Tasteless and Artosis, as Tastosis.
 Before this partnership, the two knew each other through their former competitive gaming careers, but became friends in Korea.
 Polygon attributed their success to their "magic" dynamic from complementary personalities, with Plott bold and sociable, and Stemkoski encyclopedic and analytic.

 A crowdfunded documentary about their careers, Sons of StarCraft, was released in 2014.

 Plott and Stemkoski prepare separately, with Stemkoski constantly watching StarCraft matches and Plott studying commentary from non-traditional sports and major StarCraft news.
 Together, they incorporate team histories and their respective strategies into their commentary.
 Plott has said that he considers Tastosis' nuanced readings of player tactics and their eventualities as a "gateway" for bringing unfamiliar crowds into StarCraft.
 Due to the age range of their audience being 15–32, they try to incorporate humor as well.

 Plott cast alongside Stemkoski at the 2012 StarCraft II World Championship Series Europe finals, Australian and Oceania finals, and UK nationals, DreamHack Winter 2011, IGN Pro League Season Two, and Major League Gaming 2012 Spring Arena, Raleigh, and 2011 Orlando.
 Plott was among the first group to sign to the electronics sports agency eSports Management Group in 2012.

 In a StarCraft II: Heart of the Swarm Easter egg, two in-game characters are named after the casters.

 In 2016, AfreecaTV brought back Starcraft: Broodwar competition with the AfreecaTV Starleague.
 Both Plott and Stemkoski were English commentators.

 In 2017, Plott as well as his brother and Stemkoski hosted an event marking the release of Starcraft Remastered.

 In an interview with the Korea Times, Plott stated: "Since I was a little kid, I always wanted to come to Korea because this is the place where the StarCraft tournaments were started."

 Personal life

 In his free time, Tasteless regularly streams Starcraft gameplay on his Twitch Channel in which he typically plays as Protoss.
-As of December 2022 he has over 53,000 followers on Twitch.
+As of January 2026 he has over 73,000 followers on Twitch.

+Plott's mother works for Frost Giant Studios, an RTS company that produced the game Stormgate.